Mazxi/Udacity_AI_project2/README.md

 e.
 Predicting the actual category the flower in the image falls into

+The second section was divided into two tasks

+a.
+Training the model and saving in `train.py`

+b.
+Loading the saved model and predicting in `predict.py`

 ## python libraries
 The followings libraries are the libraries used for the project.